"When I say run, run."

-The word "run" was undoubtedly a code as well, for as soon as Sherlock had yelled it, shots erupted from the rooftops, mowing down the terrorists below.
+The word "run" was undoubtedly code of some sort, for as soon as Sherlock had yelled it, shots erupted from the rooftops, mowing down the antagonists below.
 Her captors fell to the ground left and right.
 This had been well-planned.

 Swords clashed behind her, slicing through flesh as she sprinted off.
 Men grunted, shouted, swore.
 They would be after her soon; she was a wanted criminal.

 Once out of the range of fire and after she rounded a few deserted corners, she stopped and looked about her.
-Spotting a nearby bush, she ran to it and concealed herself inside.
-The dark color of her burqa would do much to disguise her presence.
+She rounded another corner, eyes darting this way and that.
+Holding the sword aloft, she caught her breathed and leaned back against the wall.
+Additionally, the dark color of her hijab would do much to disguise her presence.
 She hoped.

 Once hidden, she had only one thought: Sherlock Holmes.

-After what seemed to be an eternity, the far-off noise subsided, and she dared to look up.
+After what seemed to be an eternity, the far-off noise subsided, and she peeked around the corner.
 Bodies lay scattered on the hard-packed earth, only a few still standing.
-Searching their figures, she chuckled as she recognized the inexplicable figure of her own clever detective without his funny hat.
-He walked briskly, looking this way and that.
+Searching their figures, she chuckled as she recognized the inexplicable figure of the clever detective without his funny hat.
+He walked briskly, eyes darting to and fro.
 The others disbanded, following the orders of their leader, whose sword was still drawn.
-Instead of bursting out upon him, she pulled out her mobile phone and sent a text: "bushes."
+Instead of bursting out upon him, she pulled out her mobile phone and sent a text: "around the corner."

 Sherlock stopped, read the text, deleted it, walked a few paces, and then squinted in her general direction.

-Her burqa was quite caught on the branches and it made her efforts to stand fruitless.
-Sherlock smirked underneath his garbs.
-The bush had ripped her head covering off, but the rest of her garments were still intact.
-Her thick, brown tresses fell over her shoulders, something she knew would soften and refine her ordinarily sharp features.
+She freed her hair from the hijab she'd been holding it in, and the thick, brown tresses fell over her shoulders, something she knew would soften and refine her ordinarily sharp features.
 Standing upright and looking at him, Irene Adler never looked so resolved.

-"There's really no use in wearing this anymore, I suppose-it's horribly irritating," he complained, jerking the covering from his head, to expose his face and a nest of unruly, raven black hair.
+"There's really no use in wearing this anymore, I suppose—it's horribly irritating," Sherlock complained, jerking his own covering from his head to expose his face and a nest of unruly, raven black hair.